-Under the name “Eternal Beauty” the Museum of Rome in Palazzo Braschi will host for six months over 170 works by the eminent Venetian sculptor Antonio Canova (Possagno, November 1st 1757, Venice, October 13th 1822) and some contemporary artists.
+Under the name “Eternal Beauty” the Museum of Rome in Palazzo Braschi is hosting over 170 works by the eminent Venetian sculptor Antonio Canova (Possagno, November 1st 1757, Venice, October 13th 1822) and some contemporary artists.

 This exposition, framed within an installation of great visual impact, tells in 13 sections Canovian art and the context that the sculptor found when he arrived in the city in 1779 at the age of 22.
 For those who don’t know him, Canova is known for being one of the greatest representatives of neoclassical art and the most famous after Bernini.

 Marble sculptures but also drawing, sketches, models and plaster casts follow one another in the museum rooms in order to retrace the itineraries that Canova followed with the aim of getting to know Rome and grasp its mysteries.

 The storytelling of this fascinating relationship between the artist and the Eternal City has been possible thanks to important loans such as those from the Hermitage of St. Petersburg, the Vatican Museums, the Capitoline Museums, the Correr Museum of Venice, the Archaeological Museum of Naples, the National Academy of San Luca and the Antonio Canova Museum of Possagno.